Entity Matching Software: How Algorithms Identify the Same Real-World Object

 What is entity matching software?

-Entity matching software uses algorithms to compare records from one or more databases and determine whether they refer to the same real-world entity.
-It is the comparison stage within the broader entity resolution process.
-The software applies string similarity, phonetic, token-based, probabilistic, and ML-based algorithms to calculate match scores, which are then classified against configurable thresholds to produce match, non-match, or possible-match decisions.
+Entity matching software uses algorithms to compare records and decide whether they refer to the same real-world entity.
+It is the comparison stage within entity resolution, applying string similarity, phonetic, token-based, probabilistic, and AI methods to calculate match scores, which are then classified against configurable thresholds into match, non-match, or possible-match decisions.

 What is the difference between entity matching and fuzzy matching?

-Fuzzy matching refers to the specific algorithms (Jaro-Winkler, Levenshtein, Soundex, etc.) that compare strings for approximate similarity.
-Entity matching is the broader process of applying fuzzy matching along with other techniques (probabilistic scoring, ML classification, token-based comparison) across multiple fields to produce a composite match decision.
+Fuzzy matching refers to the specific algorithms (Jaro-Winkler, Levenshtein, Soundex) that compare strings for approximate similarity.
+Entity matching is the broader process of applying fuzzy matching alongside probabilistic scoring, AI classification, and token-based comparison across multiple fields to produce a composite decision.
 Fuzzy matching is one tool within the entity matching toolkit.

 Which algorithm is best for matching person names?

-Jaro-Winkler distance is the most widely used algorithm for short person name matching because it is prefix-weighted (reflecting the fact that first-character errors are rare) and handles transposition errors well.
-For multilingual or phonetically variable names, combine Jaro-Winkler with Double Metaphone to catch both spelling and phonetic similarities.
-No single algorithm handles all name variations; effective person name matching requires a combination.
+Jaro-Winkler is the most widely used for short person names because it is prefix-weighted and handles transposition errors well.
+For multilingual or phonetically variable names, combine it with Double Metaphone to catch both spelling and phonetic similarity.
+No single algorithm handles every variation, so effective name matching uses a combination.

 How do I set the right match threshold?

-Match thresholds are a business decision driven by the cost of errors.
-If false positives (merging records that should remain separate) are more costly than false negatives (missing true matches), set a higher threshold for higher precision.
-If missing a true match is more costly (as in fraud detection or compliance screening), lower the threshold for higher recall and route additional borderline cases to manual review.
+Thresholds are a business decision driven by the cost of errors.
+If false positives are more costly than false negatives, set a higher threshold for higher precision.
+If missing a true match is more costly, as in fraud detection or compliance screening, lower the threshold for higher recall and route more borderline cases to manual review.

 Can entity matching software handle multilingual data?

-Some platforms can; many cannot.
-Multilingual matching requires Unicode support, language-specific phonetic algorithms (Soundex is English-only; Double Metaphone handles broader Latin-script languages), transliteration for non-Latin scripts, and cultural awareness of name ordering conventions (given-family vs. family-given).
-Verify multilingual capabilities with your actual data, not the vendor’s marketing claims.
+Some platforms can, many cannot.
+Multilingual matching requires Unicode support, language-specific phonetic algorithms, transliteration for non-Latin scripts, and awareness of name-ordering conventions.
+Verify multilingual capability with your actual data rather than marketing claims.

 How does entity matching relate to data quality?

-Matching accuracy is directly dependent on data quality.
-Unstandardized fields (mixed date formats, inconsistent abbreviations, concatenated name fields) reduce match recall.
-Data profiling and standardization before the matching stage can improve match accuracy by 10% to 20%, according to research cited by Peter Christen in Data Matching (Springer, 2012).
-Platforms that integrate profiling, cleansing, and matching in a single pipeline (like MatchLogic) eliminate the data handoff that often introduces errors.
+Matching accuracy depends directly on data quality, since unstandardized fields reduce recall.
+Profiling and standardization before matching meaningfully improve match accuracy, as documented in the standard reference text on the subject.
+Platforms that integrate profiling, cleansing, and matching in one pipeline remove the handoff that often introduces errors.